thirumurthis/Learnings/Chef-notes.md

 ```
 # to bootstrap the test virtual machine with the chef-infra client
 # and copies the cookbook resources with dependencies with the run list and reports the status
-# use the below command.
+# use the below command, will install the chef-infra client to the virtual node/ test machine/box
 $ ktichen converge
 ```
 ```